goobert/TF2-Vaccinator-fast-resistance-switch-alternative/README.md

 # TF2 Vaccinator Fast ÜberCharge Activator
 This is an alternate version of [MudHutOnTheMoon's vaccinator script](https://github.com/mudhutonthemoon/TF2-Vaccinator-fast-resistance-switch).
-Instead of binding the keys to switch to a resistance, this script will automatically activate the ÜberCharge with the alternate damage resistance of your choice, and then switch back to bullet resistance.
+Instead of binding the keys to switch to a resistance, this script will automatically activate either the explosion or fire resistance ÜberCharge, and then switch back to bullet resistance, which you can activate as normal with right click.

 ## Keybindings